Fre0077/Transcendence/README.md

 When the Game is finished or someone RESETted the game, the data regarding that game is (will be) stored in a database.

 //----
-x Ale: il back-to-lobby ora funziona dalla parte del backend. quando finisci il game devi tornare alla lobby con un JOIN, pero` aspetta un attimo prima di farlo che i due backend si devono parlare
+@aleborghi: il back-to-lobby ora funziona dalla parte del backend. quando finisci il game devi tornare alla lobby con un JOIN, pero` aspetta un attimo prima di farlo che i due backend si devono parlare